Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Introduction

-Recall the local forcings between the arcs in a quasi-transitive orientation.
-When considering chains of adjacent arcs, the forcing relation can be propagated.
-The latter was studied by Golumbic \cite{Golumbic2nd} at the beginning of the 1980s and form the basis of the algorithm the author proposes for constructing a transitive orientation of a comparability graph.
-Golumbic considers a partition of all possible orientations of the graph's edges by this forcing relation.
-Since the relation between two arcs is symmetrical, each partition will correspond to an equivalence class where the forcing is pairwise satisfied.
-He will refer to these classes as \emph{implication classes}.
-The algorithm will then construct the orientation by selecting an arbitrary unoriented edge, fixing its orientation, propagating it through its implication class, and then repeating the procedure on the subgraph induced by the not yet oriented edges.
+In \cite{Golumbic2nd}, Golumbic proposed an algorithm for constructing a transitive orientation of a comparability graph.
+The algorithm is based on the observation, mentioned earlier, that the constraints associated to transitive orientations can be expressed as local forcings between the possible edge orientations.
+Since these forcings are symmetric, one can partition the possible orientations of the edges of a graph into equivalence classes, called \bfit{implication classes}.
+Then, Golumbic's algorithm will construct the orientation by selecting an arbitrary unoriented edge, fixing its orientation, propagating it through its implication class, and then repeating the procedure on the subgraph induced by the not yet oriented edges.
 Note that the implication classes are re-computed at each iteration as only unoriented edges will be used to identify forcings, this is the key to avoid orienting triangles cyclically.
-The algorithm proposed by Golumbic has a running time of $O(nm)$.
-Later on, Spinrad \cite{spinrad1985comparability} proposed an algorithm with an $O(n^2)$ running time, relying on a modular decomposition technique based on the same principles proposed by Ghouila-Houri in his proof.
-Along the same lines, in the late 1990's McConnell and Spinrad \cite{mcconnell1999modular} proposed linear time algorithms based on efficiently computing the modular decomposition of a given graph.
-We can also reference the strategy proposed by McConnell and Montgolfier \cite{McConnellM05}, consisting of a linear time algorithm for obtaining the modular decomposition of a directed graph.
-This way, we can consider the digraph obtained by quasi-transitively orienting a comparability graph.
-A straightforward observation shows that each strongly connected component of this digraph is a module.
-Then, it suffices to independently transitively re-orient the strongly connected components, as it can be proven that the global resulting orientation will be transitive.
+The algorithm proposed by Golumbic has a running-time of $O(nm)$.
+Later on, Spinrad \cite{spinrad1985comparability} proposed an algorithm with an $O(n^2)$ running-time, relying on a modular decomposition technique based on the same principles proposed by Ghouila-Houri in his proof.
+Along the same lines, in the late 1990s, McConnell and Spinrad \cite{mcconnell1999modular} proposed linear time algorithms based on efficiently computing the modular decomposition of a given graph.